claudiadadamo/resources/social_distancing.md

 - Down Dog Yoga/HIIT workouts - All of their apps are free till April
 - [YogaWorks online membership](myyogaworks.com/subscribe) - code ONLINE to access content for free
 - Influencers offering % off their ebooks/Home workout videos - Lots of instagram fitness accounts are offering discounts on their workout ebooks as well as posting home workout videos on instagram
-  - Hanna Oeberg
+  - Hanna Oeberg - 25% ebook
-  - Rachaels Good Eats
+  - Rachaels Good Eats - %20 ebook
-  - Whitney Simmons
+  - Whitney Simmons (Her app has a 7 day free trial)
-  - Mari Llewellen
+  - [Mari Llewellen](https://marieasyfitness.com/collections/my-product/products/home-guide) Weight Training - ebooks are $10 each
+  - Kayla Itsines - Sweat BBG at Home

 ### MEDITATION
 - Shine App